DefectDojo/django-DefectDojo/CONTRIBUTING.md

 ## Modifying DefectDojo and Testing

 Please use [these test scripts](./tests) to test your changes.
-These are the exact scripts we run in our [Travis Build](https://travis-ci.org/OWASP/django-DefectDojo).
+These are the scripts we run in our [integration tests](DOCKER.md#run-the-tests-with-docker).

-For changes that require additional settings, settings.dist.py is the file you want to change.
-This file is loaded by the default settings.py.
+For changes that require additional settings, you can now use local_settings.py file.
+See the logging section below for more information.

 ## Python3 version
 For compatibility reasons, the code in dev branch should be python3.6 compliant.